jamulussoftware/jamuluswebsite/wiki/en/Privacy-Statement.md

 # Privacy Statement

+Please note that the English version of this privacy statement is the original and, as such, the binding version.
+To access the English version, go to the top/top right of this page and click on the "en" link.

 ## Definition of Terms

 - "**Server**" The Jamulus Server software, as opposed to the host machine/OS it is running on.